itsmeadarsh2008/minecraft-server-everywhere/README.md

 With these scripts, you can run your server on any cloud console like Google Cloud

-(This requires suitable JRE to be installed on the server)
+(This requires suitable JRE to be installed on the server) Clone this repository and change the current-working directory to this directory.
 First of all, run
 ```bash
 chmod +x server-setup.sh server-essentials.sh